ethsociety/learn-plasma/source/en/research/index.md

 ### zk-SNARKs
 Zero knowledge succinct arguments of knowledge (or zk-SNARKs) are a relatively recent technological development.
 Basically, they allow us to create certain general purpose programs that can keep information secret.
-Vitalik's [blog post](https://medium.com/@VitalikButerin/zk-snarks-under-the-hood-b33151a013f6) on zk-SNARKs is a great place to start if you're unfamiliar with how they work.
+This [blog post](https://medium.com/@VitalikButerin/zk-snarks-under-the-hood-b33151a013f6) on zk-SNARKs is a great place to start if you're unfamiliar with how they work.

 Some work has been done exploring the utility of zk-SNARKs in Plasma.
 For example, it might be possible to create a SNARK circuit that allows the operator to prove they've only included valid transactions in a block.